awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select a Region for the security group\.
+1. From the top navigation bar, select a Region for the security group\.
 Security groups are specific to a Region, so you should select the same Region in which you created your key pair\.

-1. In the navigation pane, choose **Security Groups**\.
+1. In the left navigation pane, choose **Security Groups**\.

 1. Choose **Create security group**\.